Backpack Hunting Gear List-The Essentials

 - Dinner: Unlike lunches these vary (see link above for how to make dehydrated meals), but a typical dinner is a box of cous cous with 3/4 pound dehydrated ground elk, 2 heaping scoops of dehydrated butter, and a heaping scoop of dehydradted Kale.

-I'm always revising my gear list and would love to hear what other people are packing around, any particular piece of equipment you never leave home without, or your favorite new gear for 2017.
+I'm always revising my gear list and would love to hear what other people are packing around, any particular piece of equipment you never leave home without, or your favorite new gear.
 If you have something you think I should try out, let me know if the comments below.